Skip to content

 Common Uses in Architecture

-• Infrastructure: Bridges, tunnels, roads, and dams.
+• Infrastructure: Bridges, tunnels, roads, and dams rely on concrete for strength and endurance.

 Physical Properties of Concrete